A BRIEF HISTORY OF HERBS AND SPICES

 By Tim Lambert

 Basil is native to India but it was known to the Greeks and the Romans.
-From the 16th century basil was used to make pasto sauce in Italy.
+From the 16th century basil was used to make pesto sauce in Italy.

-Chillies are native to South and Central America and they were cultivated for thousands of years before Columbus.
-However in the 16th century they were introduced into South Asia and Southern Europe by the Spanish and Portuguese.
-Chilli powder became very popular in Britain in the 19th century.
+Chilies are native to South and Central America and they were cultivated for thousands of years before Columbus.
+However, in the 16th century, they were introduced into South Asia and Southern Europe by the Spanish and Portuguese.
+Chili powder became very popular in Britain in the 19th century.

 Cinnamon is native to Sri Lanka.
 It was known in Ancient China.
 It was also known to the Ancient Egyptians and the Romans.
-Like many spices cinnamon was used as a medicine as well as a food.
+Like many spices, cinnamon was used as a medicine as well as food.
 It was used to treat many complaints including colds and flu.
-However like all spices cinnamon was very expensive, especially in the Middle Ages.
-In the 16th century the Portuguese reached Sri Lanka by sea and were able to import cinnamon that way.
+However like all spices, cinnamon was very expensive, especially in the Middle Ages.
+In the 16th century, the Portuguese reached Sri Lanka by sea and were able to import cinnamon that way.
 It remained a luxury but was not as costly as it once was.

 Coriander was grown by the Greeks and the Romans.
 It was also popular in Medieval Europe.
 For centuries coriander was used as a medicine and it was believed to be an aphrodisiac.

 Cumin is native to the Mediterranean region and it was well known in Ancient Egypt as well as in Greece and Rome.
 Cumin was also a common spice in the Middle Ages in Europe.
 As well as being used in food cumin was also a medicine.